archusXIV/mpv-playlists-manager/README.md

 mpm -p # launches the load local function mpm -v # prints mpm version
 ```
-## Please update your mpmrc file on each release.
+## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

 ## New in version 1.4-8